n0shake/Public-APIs/README.md

 - [Cloud Machine Learning Engine](https://cloud.google.com/ml-engine/docs/) - Cloud-based machine learning and pattern matching tool.
 - [IBM Watson](https://developer.ibm.com/watson/) - Simplifies the process of preparing data and makes it easier to run predictive analysis.
 - [Microsoft Azure Machine Learning API](https://azure.microsoft.com/en-us/services/cognitive-services/) - Helps data scientists publish in minutes which once used to take days after they had developed a feasible model.
+- [ObjectCut](https://objectcut.com) - Automatic background removal service powered by AI.
+From an input image given its public-accessible URL or being the image itself, ObjectCut returns the same image but without background.
 - [Unplugg](http://unplu.gg/test_api.html) - Automated Forecasting API for timeseries data which can be used to forecast energy consumption, temperature, or any other timeseries data which has some seasonality effect.

 ### Maps